MariedelD/Experiment4_Domingo-M/README.md

 ## I. Intended Learning Outcomes

-#### The intended learning outcome is to recognize and apply Python codes and functions for data cleaning, wrangling, and visualization effectively.
+-  The intended learning outcome is to identify and apply Python codes and functions for data cleaning, wrangling, and visualization effectively.

 ---